Designing with Glimmers: Micro-Moments that Soothe Your Nervous System

 -

-Line your drawers with cedar blocks or lavender sachets
+Cedar blocks or lavender sachets in drawers

 -